Selena Gomez reveals she was too frightened to play Hannah Baker On 13 Reasons Why

 “Originally, my mom and I found the project because I wanted it to be a transition piece.”

+Back in 2011, Deadline reported that Selena Gomez would take the starring role in 13 Reasons Why.
 However, in a recent interview with The Hollywood Reporter, Selena revealed why she did not end up playing Hannah Baker.

 @kicked2thecurbproductions my momma.
 I sit back and think about how much she has done and shown me.. it truly has blown me away.
 She teaches me most about life and I couldn’t be luckier to have a partner like her in life